Achievable logoAchievable logo

 • Enhanced tolerance to submaximal workloads at altitude.

-However, blood doping poses serious health risks, including increased blood viscosity, hypertension, and a higher risk of clotting-related events (e.g., stroke, myocardial infarction).
+However, blood doping carries serious health risks, including increased blood viscosity, hypertension, and a higher risk of clotting-related events (e.g., stroke, myocardial infarction).

 Genetic potential and aerobic adaptation

-An individual’s genetic potential plays a key role in determining their maximum aerobic capacity and adaptations to endurance training.
+Genetic potential plays a key role in determining maximum aerobic capacity and how much you adapt to endurance training.

 • Some athletes experience rapid gains, while others plateau despite similar training loads.

-• Elite endurance athletes typically possess a higher percentage of Type I muscle fibers and more efficient oxygen utilization.
+• Elite endurance athletes typically have a higher percentage of Type I muscle fibers and more efficient oxygen utilization.

-Due to the small performance margins in elite competition, program design and monitoring are crucial for optimizing results.
+Because performance margins are small in elite competition, program design and monitoring are crucial for optimizing results.

 Age and sex differences in aerobic adaptations